 Dr. DeFatta will often harvest any necessary donor grafts from other parts of your body if this is necessary for facial or neck reconstruction.

-It is important to allow us the opportunity to examine you in detail and formulate an appropriate treatment plan based upon your disease, other medical conditions, and your aesthetic and functional goals.
+It is important to allow us the opportunity to examine you in detail and formulate an appropriate treatment plan based on your disease, other medical conditions, and your aesthetic and functional goals.
 Realistic goals are set and we do our very best to achieve these goals for you.
-Whether it is repair of cleft lip and palate deformities, tissue transplantation (microvascular surgery), secondary or revision rhinoplasty, trauma reconstruction or restoration after cancer removal, we will provide you information that will assist you in making an appropriate informed decision.
+Whether it is repair of cleft lip and palate deformities, tissue transplantation (microvascular surgery), secondary or revision rhinoplasty, trauma reconstruction or restoration after cancer removal, we will provide you information that will assist you in making an appropriately informed decision Find experts for furnace repair.
 Dr. DeFatta has published a number of articles and given numerous lectures on the topic of facial reconstruction and continues to strive to improve the techniques and outcomes in difficult reconstructions.
 We look forward to having the opportunity to help you through this process of restoration… close to home.